Admed Medical Gap Cover FAQ

 You can cancel your Admed policy whenever you want to, but you must advise them about this in writing and you must also give them a month’s notice so as to cancel your policy.

-To get a FREE gap cover quote, please complete and send the form on this page
+Request a gap cover quote now.
+Please complete and send the form on this page

 All info was correct at time of publishing